Mvelde0/LedCal/README.md

 ![alt text](https://user-images.githubusercontent.com/10596941/123620995-11cfc100-d80b-11eb-8cd9-63ec50b1342c.png)

 * From here the zipped application and the source code can be downloaded.
-Any previous releases will be here aswell
+Any previous releases will be here aswell Since the application is a wrapped exe file with the JRE included, no other installation is required.